Swift vs Kotlin vs Flutter in App Development: What to Choose?

 iOS development with Swift

-Swift is widely recognised as the best possible option for the Apple platform when it comes to quality and functionality.
-With this language, you can write a single code that will work across all the iOS devices (e.g. mobile, tablet, desktop, wearables, smart TV, etc.) without sacrificing any of the functionalities.
+Swift is widely recognized as the best possible option for the Apple platform when it comes to quality and functionality.
+Developed by Apple, Swift was introduced in 2014 as a powerful and intuitive language for macOS, iOS, watchOS, tvOS, and beyond.
+With Swift, you can write a single codebase that works across all Apple devices, including mobile, tablet, desktop, wearables, and smart TVs, without sacrificing any functionality.

 Android development with Kotlin